MyIntervals/PHP-CSS-Parser/.github/CONTRIBUTING.md

    for your changes.
 9. Check that the CI build is green.
 (If it is not, fix the problems listed.)
-   Please note that for first-time contributors, you will need to wait for a maintainer to approve your pull request before the CI build will run.
+   Please note that for first-time contributors, you will need to wait for a maintainer to allow your CI build to run.
 10. Wait for a review by the maintainers.
 11. Polish your changes as needed until they are ready to be merged.